dateng2016/notes/infra_doc_v2.md

 # QT-notification

 This service is responsible for sending notifications via emails or SMS to customers.
-We are current moving this service to another one.
+We are current moving this service to another one due to some dependency-related issues.

+# Auth

+This service manages all the authentication-related tasks.
+All of the services use this one.

+# Shipday-mq-model

+This service makes sure that the json schemas produced and the json schemas consumed should match.

+# Shipday-plan

+This service is designed to maintain all the subscription plans for the users.

+# ETA-auto-dispatch

+Driver auto-assignment happens in this service.
+There are a variety of logic we can choose for how we want to assign the orders (such as choosing the nearest driver or the driver with the minimum number of orders)

+# Payment-service

+This service handles all the payment-related tasks such as subscription payments.